ZeroQI/Absolute-Series-Scanner/README.md

     <li>"Trailers" folder or "-trailer" at the end of the filename
 </ul>
 Note: "Extras" folder is skipped by the absolute series scanner, put unsorted files in there, it won't show up in Plex

+### Grouping folder
+- If you use "Grouping folder / Show Name / Season 1 / Show Name e01.ext" convention from the root, it will work but be scanned every time.

 ### Forcing the movie/series ID
 Hama supports the following guid_type: